Last updated on September 26th, 2023 at 05:52 am

 - Exterior Height: 13’1″

-The Dutch Star is built on their STAR Foundation 450 HP Cummins brand diesel chassis.
-Then it’s fitted with a cargo liner, 5/8″ floor decking, 5/8″ bead foam, and galvanized sheeting to keep the chassis stable and ensure a smooth ride.
+The Dutch Star is built on the STAR Foundation 450HP Cummins brand diesel chassis and is fitted with a cargo liner, 5/8″ floor decking, 5/8″ bead foam, and galvanized sheeting to keep the chassis stable and ensure a smooth ride.
 It also helps to insulate the entire bottom of the rig, which makes it great for winter weather.
 This Newmar is a fine example of attention to detail, and it’s equipped with plenty of features I need to stay comfortable over the winter months.

 - Interior Height: 7′